indranildeveloper/indranildeveloper-kepler.gl/README.md

 - Default: `false`

-indranildeveloper-kepler.gl provide 4 map styles to choose from.
+indranil-kepler.gl provide 4 map styles to choose from.
 Pass `true` if you want to supply your own `mapStyles`.
 See Below.

 #### `mapStyles` (Array, optional)

 - Default: `[]`

-You can supply additional map styles to be displayed in [map style selection panel](https://github.com/keplergl/indranildeveloper-kepler.gl/blob/master/docs/user-guides/f-map-styles/1-base-map-styles.md).
+You can supply additional map styles to be displayed in [map style selection panel](https://github.com/keplergl/indranil-kepler.gl/blob/master/docs/user-guides/f-map-styles/1-base-map-styles.md).
 By default, additional map styles will be added to default map styles.
-If pass `mapStylesReplaceDefault: true`, they will replace the default ones. indranildeveloper-kepler.gl will attempt to group layers of your style based on its `id` naming convention and use it to allow toggle visibility of [base map layers](https://github.com/keplergl/indranildeveloper-kepler.gl/blob/master/docs/user-guides/f-map-styles/2-map-layers.md).
+If pass `mapStylesReplaceDefault: true`, they will replace the default ones. indranil-kepler.gl will attempt to group layers of your style based on its `id` naming convention and use it to allow toggle visibility of [base map layers](https://github.com/keplergl/indranil-kepler.gl/blob/master/docs/user-guides/f-map-styles/2-map-layers.md).
 Supply your own `layerGroups` to override default for more accurate layer grouping.

 Each `mapStyles` should has the following properties: